petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ## Backup Service APIs

 The backup service has APIs that you can also use to download and upload backups.
 You can invoke these APIs using a command line tool such as `curl`.
-Only use the Backup APIs if uploading with the CLI isn't available in your version of the backup service or if it gives you the following error:
+Only use the backup APIs if uploading with the CLI isn't available in your version of the backup service or if it gives you the following error:

 ```
 Project [projectId] does not have GCS enabled for Document Library Store.